muccy/MUKNetworking/README.md

 Click on your project and, then, your app target:
 <img src="http://i.imgur.com/LiUR9.png" />

-Add dependency clicking on + button in *Target Dependencies* pane and choosing static library target (`MUKDownload`):
+Add dependency clicking on + button in *Target Dependencies* pane and choosing static library target (`MUKNetworking`):
 <img src="http://i.imgur.com/fiPyX.png" />

-Link your project clicking on + button in *Link binary with Libraries* pane and choosing static library product (`libMUKDownload.a`):
+Link your project clicking on + button in *Link binary with Libraries* pane and choosing static library product (`libMUKNetworking.a`):
 <img src="http://i.imgur.com/uyNVM.png" />

 Your project, now, should be like this:
 <img src="http://i.imgur.com/ayOVu.png" />

 #### Step 3: import headers
-You only need to write `#import <MUKDownload/MUKDownload.h>` when you need headers.
+You only need to write `#import <MUKNetworking/MUKNetworking.h>` when you need headers.
-You can also import `MUKDownload` headers in your `pch` file:
+You can also import `MUKNetworking` headers in your `pch` file:
 <img src="http://i.imgur.com/XcW35.png" />

 Documentation
 -------------
-Build `MUKDownloadDocumentation` target in order to install documentation in Xcode.
+Build `MUKNetworkingDocumentation` target in order to install documentation in Xcode.
 *Requirement*: [appledoc] awesome project.
 *TODO*: online documentation.